ajayyy/MagnetoDeLiquidus/README.md

 Make an issue with your planned change, make a pull request with your change

-# How to open the project
+# How to build

+Create a file called `local.properties` in the main directory containing: `sdk.dir=[YOURSDKLOCATIONHERE]`.
+Make sure to put in the path to your Android SDK.

-Download the repository and open it with your preffered Java IDE by opening it as a gradle project.
+Use eclipse and load it as a gradle project.

+`File -> Import -> Gradle Project`

+For HTML, you must install the GWT plugin in eclipse.